*Plastic Free Swindon can now be found at https://plasticfreeswindon.org*

 We have put together this simple guide to reducing plastic.
 Working together as part of the global Break Free From Plastic movement, we can eliminate plastic pollution.
 This is a work in progress; as the campaign expands so, will it.

 Supporting zero waste, local, independent and organic has many benefits for the health of people, animals and the environment.
-Fortunately for Swindon, we have shops that support those important aspects:
+Fortunately for Swindon, we have a couple of brilliant community shops that support these important aspects:

-Founded in 1976, Swindon Pulse Wholefoods is a co-operative that sells a variety of local, organic produce, providing options for zero waste.
+- Founded in 1976, Swindon Pulse Wholefoods is a co-operative that sells a variety of local, organic produce, increasingly providing options for zero waste.

-Sharing information with friends and family, encouraging them to take action is vital if we are to make the necessary changes towards ending plastic pollution.
+Sharing information with friends and family, encouraging them to take action is simple and a great way to encourage change.

 Do you want to put on an event?
 Would you like us to give a presentation?
 Do you have an idea that might help?
-Please contact us.
+Have a question?… Please contact us.